 Shrub effects on visitation rates and pollen deposition to phytometer species

 A total of 697 flying insects visited 925 flowers (hereafter “pollinators”) to M. glabrata in 303 hours of video recording.
 No pollinators were observed in 61 of the 235 video observation periods.
-Foraging instance frequency and total floral visitation by pollinators to M. glabrata were significantly lower at the shrub microsite relative to open areas and were reduced at both microsites when L. tridentata entered full bloom (Table 1, A2).
-There was a positive effect of M. glabrata floral display size on both the frequency of foraging instances and floral visitation (Table 1).
-There was a significant, positive effect of heterospecific annual floral density on the frequency of foraging instances (Table 1, A2) but not flowers visited.
-The influence of heterospecific blooming shrub density on foraging instance frequency was insignificant (p > 0.09) and excluded from the final models.
+Foraging instance frequency and total floral visitation by pollinators to M. glabrata were significantly lower at the shrub microsite relative to open areas pre-blooming? and were further? reduced at both microsites when L. tridentata entered full bloom (Table 1, A2).
+There was a positive effect of M. glabrata floral display size on both the frequency of foraging instances and floral visitation to annuals?
+(Table 1) – so does this mean it counteracts the net negative effect to some extent?.
+There was a significant, positive effect of heterospecific annual floral density on the frequency of foraging instances (Table 1, A2) but not to total flowers visited.
+The influence of heterospecific blooming shrub density on foraging instance frequency was not statistically significant (p > 0.09) and excluded from the final models.
 Pollinator foraging duration was shorter when L. tridentata was blooming and did not differ between the microsites (Table 1).
 The proportion of flowers visited per foraging instance was positively influenced by the size of M. glabrata floral display but otherwise did not differ between microsites or shrub blooming stage (Table 1).
+OK great – complex though.

 The frequency of foraging instances and flower visits by Syrphids and solitary bees declined significantly with shrub blooming (Table 2).
 There was no significant difference between RTU visiting the microsites nor were there significant interactions between RTU, microsite, and blooming on the total flowers visited or frequency of foraging instances (Table A4).
 Floral visitation rates (flowers/hr) were significantly correlated between paired shrub/open microsites (Pearson’s = 0.262, t = 2.8708, df = 112, p-value = 0.004898).

+M. glabrata population-study – maybe c9nsider grouping up somehow like this with another heading to match it clearer and match how you explained above?
+Hmm see below – work on subheadings so that really clear refer to the key process measured

 A total of 16209 grains of conspecific pollen and 1719 of heterospecific grains were recorded on M. glabrata stigma.
 At the nearby site, there was no significant influence of proximity to L. tridentata (GLMM, χ2= 0.3099, p = 0.5777), nearest conspecific plant (GLMM, χ2= 2.3299, p = 0.1269) or the number of conspecific flowers on conspecific pollen deposition (GLMM, χ2= 0.6290, p = 0.4277).
 Heterospecific pollen deposition increased significantly with distance from L. tridentata (GLMM, χ2= 5.8389, p = 0.0157), but there was no influence of nearest conspecific (GLMM, χ2= 0.1082, p = 0.7422) or floral number (GLMM, χ2= 1.8422, p = 0.1747).
 Conspecific and heterospecific pollen deposition were significantly correlated (Pearson’s = 0.15, t = 2.397, df = 229, p = 0.01).

-Community-level shrub effects
+Community-level shrub effects – could flip this subheading a bit – Shrub effects on plant community

 A total of 3384 arthropods spanning 118 taxonomic groups were caught in 19 days of pan trapping.
 Arthropod abundance (Melyridae excluded) and richness were higher in the shrub microsite and both decreased with shrub blooming (Table 3).
 Arthropod abundance (Melyridae excluded) was significantly correlated between paired shrub/open microsites (Pearson’s = 0.46, p < 0.001).
 Melyridae beetle abundance was significantly lower at the shrub microsites, and decreased with blooming at the open microsite only (Table A7).
 A total of 144 bees were captured in pan traps comprising 22 taxonomic groups.
 Bee abundance and richness were consistent between all treatments (Table 3).